ferrants/qball/README.md

-Super easy way to que up processes needing resources, or balls.
+Super easy way to queue up processes needing locks on resources, or balls in this metaphore

 You hold a ball and put it back when you're done.
-If you're waiting for a ball, no one can take it.
+If you're waiting for a ball, no one else can take it.

 Web API:
 ========